klieret/icsc-paradigms-and-patterns/readme.md

 If you're completely new to this, use option 1 or 2.
 If you already have python and Jupyter set up on your computer, we recommend option 3.
 Note that your changes are not saved automatically in the first two options!

-**IMPORTANT NOTE**: The exercises might still be updated up to the lecture.
-In particular the Patterns exercises are not complete yet.

 ### Option 1: Using binder

 This means you don't have to install anything, but you can simply use the binder service